Brownie-swirl Banana Bread

 1/4 teaspoon baking powder

 Preheat oven to 350 degrees farenheit, and THOROUGHLY spray a large glass loaf pan with non-stick spray – alternatively, you can line the sprayed loaf pan with parchment paper for easy removal.

-Prepare brownie batter: In the same bowl you just used for the banana bread batter, make your brownie batter (they’re both going to the same place anyway, so why not save a bowl, ride a cowboy?!).
+Prepare brownie batter: In the same bowl you just used for the banana bread batter, make your brownie batter (they’re both going to the same place anyway, so why not save a bowl).
 Beat together pudding mix, egg, oil, sugar, and vanilla.
 Fold in flour, baking powder, and salt.